aichemydev/Wring_docs/docs/APPS/Testsuite.md

 # Testsuite

-A testsuite is a collection of test cases that are designed to test the functionality of a software system or application.
+A testsuite is a collection of test cases that are designed to test the functionality of a software system or Projectlication.
 We create a testsuite to get all our tests there so we can run them easily.
-By creating a testsuite, we centralize our tests, enabling efficient and straightforward execution, contributing to a more organized and comprehensive testing approach.
+By creating a testsuite, we centralize our tests, enabling efficient and straightforward execution, contributing to a more organized and comprehensive testing Projectroach.

  ![Session Replay](/img/testsuite.png)